Fulbright U.S. Student Program

 The National Fellowships Program is the designated campus advising office for JHU students and recent alums applying to the Fulbright U.S. Student Program and we provide extensive support as well as endorsements for JHU applicants.
 We look forward to working with you!
 For more details on how we support applicants, please see our Fulbright Study/Research Award and Fulbright English Teaching Assistantship pages.
 We welcome inquiries all year round – please contact us if you would like to learn more about Fulbright grants and the resources we offer.

-For the current grant cycle (grants tenable in 2025-26), JHU applicants should plan to begin working with the NFP by the late spring/early summer of 2024 on an application to be submitted by October 8, 2024.
+For the grant cycle opening in April 2025 (for grants tenable in 2026-27), JHU applicants should plan to begin working with the NFP by the late spring/early summer on an application to be submitted by October 7, 2025.

-We closely advise candidates who join our campus process in a timely manner on all parts of the application, including facilitating an individual feedback session with faculty.
-Applicants who work with our office on our campus endorsement timeline, leading to a deadline in August when applicants must have a well-developed application, are eligible for a university endorsement.
+We closely advise candidates who join our campus process in a timely manner on all parts of the application.
+Applicants who work with our office on our campus endorsement timeline (i.e. have submitted an intent to apply form by August 1 and have a well-developed, complete application by September 1) are eligible for a university endorsement.
 University endorsement is not required to apply.
-Those who join late (August or after) are still welcome and encouraged to use our resources for Fulbright applicants, but cannot be provided with the individual support and advising that those who follow our campus timeline receive.
+Those who join late are still welcome and encouraged to use our resources for Fulbright applicants, but cannot be provided with the level of individual support and advising that those who follow our campus timeline receive.

-To get started, please email us at [email protected] to ask for instructions to self-enroll on our Canvas course for JHU applicants.
+To get started on your application with us, please email us at [email protected] to ask for instructions to self-enroll on our Canvas course for JHU applicants (open from April through October).